hentisch/ACNHPatternInputer/README.md

 # ACNHPatternInputer
-A project which will automatically input a pattern from acpatterns.com, allowing for utilization of native ACNH features as well as the publishing of created patterns.
+A program which will automatically input a pattern from acpatterns.com, allowing for utilization of native ACNH features as well as the publishing of created patterns.

 ### Installation:
 First, install [NXBT](https://github.com/Brikwerk/nxbt), following the instructions on their Github page.
 Due to the low-level nature of what the libary does - making your computer pretend to be a Switch Pro Controller over Bluetooth - this library will only run on Linux computers, which allow for low-level configuration of Bluetooth devices.